carlmontanari/scrapli/README.md

 There is also a `send_configs_from_file` method that behaves exactly like the commands version, but sends the commands in configuration mode as you would expect.

+If you need to get into any kind of "special" configuration mode, such as "configure exclusive", "configure private ", or "configure session XYZ", you can pass the name of the corresponding privilege level via the `privilege_level ` argument.
+Please see the [Driver Privilege Levels](#driver-privilege-levels) section for more details!

 ## Textfsm/NTC-Templates Integration

 scrapli supports parsing output with TextFSM and ntc-templates.
 This of course requires installing TextFSM and having